 TAs: Miss Elaine

 PPA Cover: Mrs Gratwick

-If you would like to hear how we pronounce the sounds that we teach the children, please scroll down and find the link to the "Articulation of Phonemes" video below.
-If you would like to know more about how to help your child read at home, take a look at the "Parents EasyPeasy and Reading Meeting.pptx" powerpoint below, which we share at our reading meeting at the beginning of the year.
-You will find both of these resources underneath the text on this page
+If you would like to hear how we pronounce the sounds that we teach the children, please scroll down and find the link to the "Articulation of Phonemes" video below the text on this page.
+If you would like to know more about how to help your child read at home, take a look at the "Parents EasyPeasy and Reading Meeting.pptx" powerpoint above, which we share at our reading meeting at the beginning of the year.

 We are using this class page to share information, and photos, so do check it regularly.
 It will be updated about once every half term.

 Please click on the link below entitled "Information and Routines for Reception Year.doc" to find out more.
 The link entitled "Welcome to Reception Booklet.pdf" will also have further information about the Reception Year.

 Please get your child to change their reading book every morning.

 Please choose a new library book every week, signing it out and returning the previous one as you do so.